richardbrowne/GOsearch/README.md

 Has the ability to search for multiple terms, and some other customisability.
 GO_list.txt contains the GO terms, with GO ID and GO type included.
 This list was downloaded from geneontology.org

+This webapp is availavle for us at https://richardbrowne.shinyapps.io/GOsearch/

 Richard Browne, 2020